-Progress in the implementation of long-term radioactive waste management facilities relies on a clear strategy for the selected management solution, sound support by government and policy-makers, the commitment of the involved parties and a well structured process of dialogue/interaction between implementer, regulators, political decision-makers and the general public.
+Progress in the implementation of long-term radioactive waste management facilities relies on a clear strategy for the selected management solution, sound support by government and policy-makers, the commitment of the involved parties and a well-structured process of dialogue/interaction between implementer, regulators, political decision-makers and the general public.

 In a repository siting process, local political authorities are key decision-makers (even more so if the municipalities participate on a voluntary basis, or have veto rights).
-As such they are natural intermediaries for dialogue between civil society and the nuclear safety regulator with responsibility for radioactive waste disposal.
-The nuclear safety regulator should take a proactive role in interactions with the local political authorities.
-The objective cannot be to gain public acceptance of a project but should be to build up the nuclear safety regulator's credibility and gain public confidence in the regulator's role as guardian of health and safety, as well as to provide national and local decision-makers with the necessary information on safety matters.
+As such they are natural intermediaries for dialogue between civil society and the technical regulatory authorities for waste disposal.
+The nuclear safety authorities here should come forward to interact with the municipalities.
+The objective cannot be to gain public acceptance of a project but is rather to build up the nuclear safety authority's credibility and gain public confidence in the authority's role as guardian of health and safety, as well as to provide national and local decision-makers with the necessary information on safety matters.

-Experience has been gained in several OECD member states regarding interaction between the nuclear safety regulator and the general public in the case of repository siting or development.
-This may be facilitated by locating regulatory staff in siting areas where local people may want to call on their expertise.
-In this way, high levels of interaction have been maintained by some regulators and through the visibility gained, they may be invited by local officials to participate in public meetings to explain the regulatory role in the decision-making process as well as other legal matters of importance.
+Experience has been gained in several OECD member states regarding interaction between the nuclear safety authority and the general public in the case of repository siting or development.
+This may be facilitated by locating staff in siting areas where local people may want to call on their expertise.
+High levels of interaction have been maintained by some authorities.
+Thanks to the visibility gained, they may be called on by local official to participate in public meetings, in order to explain the regulatory role in the decision making process as well as other legal matters of importance.
 This effectively supports the local communities in their development of comments or submissions to inquiries, or other deliberations.
-Nuclear safety regulators also respond to requests by local liaison committees to state their views on repository matters.
-While interacting in this way, a regulatory body should take care not to intervene on any issue or point of procedure during a siting process that might result in question to its neutrality and independence.
+Nuclear safety authorities respond too to requests by local liaison committees to state their views on repository matters.
+While interacting in this way, the regulatory authority takes care not to intervene on any issue or point of procedure during a siting process that might result in question to its neutrality and independence.